NMangera/Udacity_DataAnalysis_Nanodegree/Introduction/WeatherTrends/README.md

 >5.
 Is the world getting hotter or cooler?

 >6.
 Has the trend been consistent over the last few hundred years?

+The first chapter was an introduction to the following projects of the Data Analyst Nanodegree.

+First chapter project was about weather trends - it required to apply (atleast) the following steps:

+Extract data from a database using a SQL query Calculate a moving average
+Create a line chart
+I analyzed local and global temperature data and compared the temperature trends in three german cities to overall global temperature trends.
+After cleaning the data, I've created a function, which was supposed to handle all the tasks that are needed to plot the data - for example calculating the linear trend and calculating the rolling average.
+In addition, the function had other various options for the visualization to get various graphs.

+Key findings:

+the average global temperature is increasing, with an also increasing tempo London is the only city in UK in this dataset which has a higher average temperature than the global average